 Frequently Asked Questions About AI Taking Jobs

-What 5 jobs are safe from AI?
+What jobs are safest from AI?